Barnum's American Museum

 Barnum's American Museum was a dime museum located at the corner of Broadway, Park Row, and Ann Street in what is now the Financial District of Manhattan, New York City, from 1841 to 1865.
 The museum was owned by famous showman P. T. Barnum, who purchased Scudder's American Museum in 1841.
 The museum offered both strange and educational attractions and performances.
-Some were extremely reputable and historically or scientifically valuable, while others were less so.

 History

 In 1841, Barnum acquired the building and natural history collection of Scudder's American Museum for less than half of its appraised value with the financial support of Francis Olmsted, by quickly purchasing it the day after the soon to be buyers, the Peale Museum Company, failed to make their payment.
 He converted the five-story exterior into an advertisement lit with limelight.
 The museum opened on January 1, 1842.

 Its attractions made it a combination zoo, museum, lecture hall, wax museum, theater and freak show, in what was, at the same time, a central site in the development of American popular culture.
-Barnum filled the American Museum with dioramas, panoramas, "cosmoramas", scientific instruments, modern appliances, a flea circus, a loom powered by a dog, the trunk of a tree under which Jesus' disciples supposedly sat, an oyster bar, a rifle range, waxworks, glass blowers, taxidermists, phrenologists, pretty baby contests, Ned the learned seal, the Fiji Mermaid (a mummified monkey's torso with a fish's tail), midgets, Chang and Eng the Siamese twins, a menagerie of exotic animals that included beluga whales in an aquarium, giants, Native Americans who performed traditional songs and dances, Grizzly Adams's trained bears and performances ranging from magicians, ventriloquists and blackface minstrels to adaptations of biblical tales and Uncle Tom's Cabin.
+Barnum filled the American Museum with dioramas, panoramas, "cosmoramas", scientific instruments, modern appliances, a flea circus, a loom powered by a dog, the trunk of a tree under which Jesus' disciples supposedly sat, an oyster bar, a rifle range, waxworks, glass blowers, taxidermists, phrenologists, pretty baby contests, Ned the learned seal, the Fiji Mermaid (a piece of Japanese taxidermy art depicting a monkey with a fish's tail), "midgets", Chang and Eng the Siamese conjoined twins, a menagerie of exotic animals that included beluga whales in an aquarium, giants, Native Americans who performed mocking songs and dances, Grizzly Adams's trained bears and performances ranging from magicians, ventriloquists and blackface minstrels to adaptations of biblical tales and Uncle Tom's Cabin.

 At its peak, the museum was open fifteen hours a day and had as many as 15,000 visitors a day.
 Some 38 million customers paid the 25 cents admission to visit the museum between 1841 and 1865.
 The total population of the United States in 1860 was under 32 million.